jzbontar/mc-cnn/README.md

 - `right.png`
   <img src="samples/output/right_cnn.png" style="width: 25%;"/>

+Note that `-disp_max 70` is used only as an example.
+To reproduce our results on the KITTI data sets use `-disp_max 228`.

+See the [predict_kitti.lua](predict_kitti.lua) script for how you might call `main.lua` in a loop, for multiple image pairs.

 ### Load the Output Binary Files ###

 You can load the binary files (if, for example, you want to apply